 Roots form in about 10-12 weeks and can then be potted and moved outdoors in the spring.

-The bottle brush is an evergreen tree or shrub with light drooping grace, height to twenty feet.
+The bottle brush is an evergreen tree or shrub with light drooping grace and a height of 20′ feet.

 An excellent tree as a specimen in the yard or patio, suitable for near a water feature or background object.